 I love the inspirational, motivational quotes, I hate that I can never remember them at the right time.

 I love the gorgeous food I see, I hate that if I ate them all I'd not fit my pinterest-altered jeans anymore.

 However sometimes I get the urge to try something on Pinterest and probably my most successful attempt was this altered T-shirt I tried a year ago after seeing a very cool pin.
-I spent a hasty 30 minutes (I didn't have) to create a fab new singlet top with a t-shirt (I would never have worn otherwise).
+I spent a hasty 30 minutes using the only sewing tool I really know how to use (my trusty amazing cut-anything Fiskars scissors - don't own any yet?
+Go buy some) to create a fab new singlet top with a t-shirt (I would never have worn otherwise).

 Many good things start with a hasty decision to avoid cooking dinner, right?

 Talking of t-shirts I would never have worn - recently I entered a 19-strong team into Relay for Life, a fundraising event for the Cancer Society.
 We recieved a t-shirt as part of the registration, and although it was a gorgeous colour, my favourite even, it was HUGE.
 It was also forecast to be baking hot and I didn't feel like walking my goal distance of 42km in anything but the coolest attire.